Cerebral foundational research study

 Research synthesis

-We created a comprehensive journey map documenting customer emotions, actions, touchpoints, and opportunities throughout their Cerebral experience.
+I led the synthesis of our findings into a comprehensive journey map documenting customer emotions, actions, touchpoints, and opportunities throughout their Cerebral experience.
 This became a reference tool for product and design decisions.

 Customer journey map showing emotions, actions, and touchpoints throughout the Cerebral experience